-2022 2021 2020 2023 2022 2021 Electric motorcycles Electric motorcycles \$13,171 \$8,706 \$12,846 Parts, accessories and apparel Parts, accessories and apparel 828 999 1,473 Revenue, net Revenue, net \$13,999 \$9,705 \$14,319
+2024 2023 2022

+Electric motorcycles \$ 7,644 \$ 11,087 \$ 13,171

+Parts, accessories and apparel 737 461 828

+Revenue, net \$ 8,381 \$ 11,548 \$ 13,999

 Electric Motorcycles - The Electric Motorcycles segment sells electric powered motorcycles under the LiveWire brand.
 LiveWire launched the LiveWire ONE model in July 2021.
 The electric motorcycles are developed in accordance with a set of proprietary design principles that elevate the brand, deliver differentiated riding experiences and bring emotion to electric propulsion.
 Starting from the LiveWire ONE, the portfolio will expand on our ARROW architecture.
-This approach establishes a path to grow the product set, beginning with the System2 ("S2") Del Mar, to meet a broad set of segments and price points.
+This approach establishes a path to grow the product set, beginning with the System2 ("S2") Del Mar®, to meet a broad set of segments and price points.
 ARROW was developed in-house to take advantage of the benefits of scalable, modular architectures across the electric vehicle, electric vehicle systems and software.
 ARROW is an integrated vehicle architecture, utilizing the battery pack and motor as the primary vehicle structure to deliver simple, elegant lightweight designs.

-The software backbone that supports every LiveWire electric motorcycle is developed ground-up to maximize efficiency and performance, integrating all electric vehicle systems and vehicle functions.
+The software backbone that supports every LiveWire S2 electric motorcycle is developed ground-up to maximize efficiency and performance, integrating all electric vehicle systems and vehicle functions.
 The electric motorcycle connects to the cloud through a telematics control unit ("TCU") with built-in cellular connectivity.
 The connection enables remote monitoring of the vehicle, with status data including charge, range and tamper alerts.
 The LiveWire app allows riders to interact with the electric motorcycle, delivering maps, audio and ride planning via an integrated user profile.
-LiveWire Connect remotely bridges the rider to the bike using built-in cellular connectivity and GPS, providing status, notifications, and alerts.
-In combination with the cloud system and the TCU, the mobile app enables an ecosystem of services provided to LiveWire electric motorcycle riders.
+Our S2 mobile app remotely bridges the rider to the bike using built-in cellular connectivity and GPS, providing status, notifications, and alerts.
+In combination with the cloud system and the TCU, the mobile app enables an ecosystem of services provided to LiveWire electric motorcycle riders

-We expect our The introduction of Firmware Over the Air ("FOTA") to allow allows for continual upgrades and refinements to the electric motorcycle in the field, greatly reducing the need and inconvenience for service or repair appointments for setting or software updates.
+Our Firmware Over the Air ("FOTA") allows for continual upgrades and refinements to the electric motorcycle in the field, greatly reducing the need and inconvenience for service or repair appointments for setting or software updates.
 With FOTA-enabled electronic control units on the vehicle, each subsystem becomes remotely addressable and updatable.
 In addition to the benefits to the Electric Motorcycles segment as the original equipment manufacturers, FOTA capability enables remote updates to bring the rider new features, functionality and enhancements as they are developed to continually improve the LiveWire electric motorcycle riding and ownership experience.